UMAprotocol/protocol/documentation/tutorials/deploy-your-own-price-feed.md

 ```

 You should see the price feed address printed in the console.
 Copy and paste that address somewhere so you have it on
 hand.
-You can now exit the console by pressing ctrl-c a few times.
+You can now exit the truffle console by pressing ctrl-c a few times.

 ## Add your price feed to your local configuration